-Identification devices without approval in another country with comparable or more stringent standards, or substantial sales data, must undergo field trials for 3 years in covered species3 except for 2.5 years in swine before APHIS will consider fully approving the device.
+Identification devices without approval in another country with comparable or more stringent standards must undergo field trials for 3 years in covered species3 with the exception of 2.5 years in swine before APHIS will consider fully approving the device.
 The field trials help ensure the devices are of high quality and meet industry needs while providing traceability; and provide data on the device's physical performance (application, durability, and retention) and transponder performance (if applicable).
 Field trials must be supervised by an independent third party who knows the management practices for the species used to test the trial device, and who has no conflict of interest with the trial locations or manufacturer.
-Field trial supervisors must be on site to monitor each assessment and certify results, and ensure that field trials comply with all State, Tribal, and Territory regulations.
+Field trials comply with all State, Tribal, and Territory regulations.

 While APHIS is committed to only approving identification devices with a proven history of retention and durability, we also want to encourage new identification devices meeting preliminary standards to enter a controlled marketplace until the remaining requirements are met for full approval.
-Therefore, the field trial protocol provides for preliminary device approval after 6 months to promote the introduction of new devices and technologies into the market.
+Therefore, the field trial protocol provides for preliminary device approval after 12 months to promote the introduction of new devices and technologies into the market.
 APHIS reserves the right to terminate or extend a field trial with 30 days' written notice if the approved device fails to meet the minimum performance requirements contained in these standards.